-Per Federal law, passengers and employees must wear a face covering or mask that fully covers the entire mouth and nose, fits snugly against the side of the face and secures under the chin.
+Per Federal law for public transportation, all passengers and employees, including those vaccinated, must wear a face covering or mask that fully covers the entire mouth and nose, fits snugly against the side of the face and secures under the chin.
 It will be required to be worn while in our terminal, waiting to board and throughout your time on the vessel.

 Our crew is working very hard to remind people to wear the mask properly by walking around and making announcements.
 Please help us continue to provide a safe and secure service to Catalina by wearing your mask properly.

 On Catalina Island, face covering and masks are also required in public areas.

 How are you feeling?

 If you are displaying any symptoms indicated by the CDC, please contact our call center at 800.995.4386 to assist you in planning your trip for another time.